Hawxy/flatfile-core-libraries/.changeset/pretty-worms-deliver.md

 'flatfile': patch
 ---

-Deployment fix using using bundle for topics analysis
+Deployment fix using bundle for topics analysis